How to Run a BLAST Search¶

 Step 1: Download data¶

 First, we need some data!
 For this tutorial, we're using mouse and zebrafish RefSeq protein data sets from NCBI.
-We'll put them in a temporary file system that's large enough to run data analysis in:
+We'll put them in our home directory:

 sudo chmod a+rwxt /mnt cd /mnt